 2. Get a Quick-Finishing Strain: if you want a quick harvest, get one of the various auto-flowering strains available.
 These grow up independent of light availability, which is perfect for places that do not get a lot of sunlight.
 Auto-flowering strains can be ready for harvest within three months of planting.

 3. 24 Hours of Light a Day in Vegetative Stage: a weed plant grows through several life stages, and the vegetative stage comes right before the flowering stage.
 To get a shorter harvesting period, you can expose your plant to light for 24 hours throughout the vegetative stage.
 This makes the plant mature and gets to the flowering stage faster.

 6. Use Correct Nutrients for the Correct Stage: a marijuana plant requires different nutrients as it goes through the different growth stages.
-The astute farmer will familiarize themselves with the nutrient requirements and either buy them as the plant grows or hand-mix them depending on what is needed.
+The astute farmer will familiarize themselves with the nutrient requirements and either buy them as the plant grows or hand-mix them depending on their needs.
 Feeding the plant correctly will reduce the overall time before harvest.

 7. React Quickly to Problems: like other plants, weed plants can get pest infestations or experience illnesses like too many nutrients.
 Pay close attention to your plants and note every problem that arises, no matter how small.
 Reacting quickly also saves you from dealing with out-of-control problems further on.
 The more attention you give to your plant, the faster you can harvest.

-Every weed farmer anticipates the time they can harvest and put their product out into the market.
-Determining when exactly to harvest for the best yield and potency can be difficult.
-Fortunately, with practice, you can pinpoint the harvest time to an exact science.
-Remember to familiarize yourself with the plant, get the right equipment, and keep an eye out for both the pistils and trichomes.
+Every weed farmer anticipates the time to harvest and put their product into the market.
+Determining when to harvest for the best yield and potency can be difficult.
+Fortunately, you can pinpoint the harvest time to an exact science with practice.
+Remember to familiarize yourself with the plant, get the right equipment, and keep an eye out for pistils and trichomes.
 Happy farming!